 Without the Defender patch, hackers can gain authorized permissions to a user's operating systems beyond what was initially granted.
-Such attacks, known as elevations of privilege must be combined with remote code execution to be truly affective, hence their non-critical classification.
+Such attacks, known as elevations of privilege (EoPs) must be combined with RCE to be truly affective, hence their non-critical classification.

 July's Patch Tuesday will also address a zero-day vulnerability — one that was already being exploited upon disclosure — in Microsoft's kernel code.
 The vulnerability was discovered by Google security engineer Tavis Ormandy.

 - 7 Tips to Safely Ride Out a Hurricane